-You should all be aware of the legislation that came out in March this year regarding being caught on your phone behind the wheel.
-If not, here’s a reminder.
-Anyone who is caught using a mobile phone behind the wheel of a vehicle will receive a minimum of six points on their licence and a £200 fine, double the previous penalties.
-As well as that, drivers caught will not be given the opportunity to complete a National Driver Offender Retraining Scheme as an alternative to receiving points on their licence.
+Anyone who is caught using a mobile phone behind the wheel of a vehicle will receive a minimum of six points on their licence and a £200 fine.
+As well as that, drivers caught are not given the opportunity to complete a National Driver Offender Retraining Scheme as an alternative to receiving points on their licence.
 If you want to know more, click here.

 How does my phone know I’m driving?

 For those of you that have your phone hooked up to a Bluetooth system, your phone will know you are at least in the car if not driving when your device syncs.
 If you don’t have Bluetooth your phone uses a number of signals, such as acceleration and dipping in and out of Wi-Fi networks to detect that you are driving.

 How do I know whether the Do Not Disturb functionality is switched on?

 This setting is only available on IOS 11 and above and it is turned on by default and is activated automatically.
 There have been some mixed reports initially on the reliability of the function, however the majority of people have said the iPhone picked up correctly when they were driving.

 Do Not Disturb can also be activated from your phones control centre.
 You can access this via settings, control centre, customise controls, then Do Not Disturb Whilst Driving.
 Once you’ve activated it in your settings, you can turn it on by swiping up from the bottom of your screen and selecting it.

 What does my phone do when the setting is activated?